Top Franchises for Veterans

 The Maids

 One of the largest domestic cleaning companies in the U.S. and Canada, the top-ranked The Maids franchise has offered residential deep cleaning to its clients for over 40 years.
 Franchisees don’t need to have residential cleaning experience.
-Veterans have received $4,000 off the regular initial franchise fee of $10,000 in past support.
+Veterans have received $4,000 off the regular initial franchise fee of $10,000 in the past.

 The UPS Store

-More than 200 veterans own more than 300 The UPS Store franchises nationwide.
-This top ranked franchise for veterans has been the #1 postal and business services franchise in the U.S. for decades.
+More than 200 veterans own 300+ The UPS Store franchises nationwide.
+This top-ranked franchise for veterans has been the #1 postal and business services franchise in the U.S. for decades.
 Qualified veterans have qualified for up to $10,000 off the franchise fee in past promotions.

 Ziebart

-The auto appearance and protection franchise, Ziebart, started in 1962.
+The auto appearance and protection franchise Ziebart began in 1962.
 Products have been expanding with the times and now include bed liners, auto wraps, and more.
-Zeibart now has locations in 32 countries and the average length of franchise ownership is 26 years.
-Veterans have been offered a “no initial franchise fee” option through Ziebart’s veterans ‘Assistance Program.
+Zeibart now has locations in 32 countries, and the average length of franchise ownership is 26 years.
+Veterans have been offered a “no initial franchise fee” option through Ziebart’s Veterans ‘Assistance Program in past offers.

 RELATED: